IRISH PAYROLL

 Cumulative vs week-1 basis

-How Revenue applies your credits each pay period.
+How Revenue applies your credits each period.

 Married couple bands